 The Harford County Department of Emergency Services is a multi-component department.
-The department is comprised of the 9-1-1 Communications and Dispatch Center, the Office of Emergency Management, and Hazardous Materials Response Team (HAZMAT).
-All 3 components have both regular day-to-day functions as well as emergency response function during and after an emergency or disaster.
+The department is comprised of the 9-1-1 Communications and Dispatch Center, the Office of Emergency Management, the Hazardous Materials Response Team (HAZMAT) and the Technical Rescue Team (TRT).
+All four branches have both regular day-to-day functions as well as emergency response functions during and after an emergency or disaster.

-The Harford County Department of Emergency Services and its components are staffed by public safety professionals, using state-of-the-art technology.
-Even though each of the 3 divisional components has different roles and responsibilities they each share 1 common function - to protect and serve the citizens of Harford County.
+The Harford County Department of Emergency Services and its branches are staffed by public safety professionals, using state-of-the-art technology.
+Even though each of the four branches have different roles and responsibilities, they each share one common goal - to protect and serve the citizens of Harford County.

 Emergency Operations Center (EOC)